mongodb/motor/doc/tutorial.rst

 ..
 Note that the above is NOT a doctest!!

 In PyMongo this would insert each document in turn using a single socket, but Motor attempts to run all the :meth:`insert` operations at once.
-This requires 2000 open sockets connected to MongoDB, which taxes the client and server, and exceeds the file-descriptor limit on Mac OS X. To ensure instead that all inserts use a single connection, wait for acknowledgment of each.
-This is a bit complex using callbacks:
+This requires up to ``max_concurrent`` [#max_concurrent]_ open sockets connected to MongoDB, which taxes the client and server.
+To ensure instead that all inserts use a single connection, wait for acknowledgment of each.
+This is a bit complex using
+callbacks:

 .. doctest:: before-inserting-2000-docs